Jazz Chisholm Preview, Player Props: Marlins vs. Mets

 Jazz Chisholm vs. Mets Preview, Player Prop Bets - September 27

-Jazz Chisholm -- 2-for-5 with two doubles in his most recent game -- will be in action for the Miami Marlins versus the New York Mets, with Joey Lucchesi on the hill, on September 27 at 7:40 PM ET.
+After hitting .206 with two doubles, two home runs, five walks and eight RBI in his past 10 games, Jazz Chisholm and the Miami Marlins face the New York Mets (who will start Joey Lucchesi) at 4:10 PM ET on Wednesday.

-He racked up two extra-base hits in his last appearance (2-for-5 with two doubles) against the Brewers.
+He collected two extra-base hits in his last appearance (2-for-5 with two doubles) against the Brewers.

 Sportsbook Promo Codes